Confidentiality

 Maintenance of Records

-Disability documentation is maintained in locked cabinets in SDS and on secure servers and is not part of your permanent educational record.
+Disability documentation is maintained on secure servers and is not part of your permanent educational record.

 Documentation is protected under the Family Educational Rights and Privacy Act (FERPA) and will be released from your file in the following circumstances only: